Below please find answers to some common questions about submitting documents required to complete your admission file.

 A Reminder About Uploading Documents

-Once your application is submitted and you view your checklist, you can no longer upload any documents to your application and they must be submitted directly to our office.
-Please follow the directions below if you have questions on how to submit documents.
+Once your application is submitted, you can no longer upload a copy of your passport or test score to your application.
+Please follow the directions below if you have questions on how to submit these documents.

 Do Not Send Duplicate Documents